Kentucky gained official statehood in 1792 and turned 225 years old on June 1, 2017.

-Kentucky turns 225 years old on June 1, the date it gained official statehood in 1792.
-To celebrate, KET – a partner in The Kentucky 225th Anniversary Commission – has amassed an eight-day marathon of programming that commemorates the history, people and culture that make the Commonwealth so special.
+To celebrate, KET – a partner in The Kentucky 225th Anniversary Commission – gathered this collection of archived video that commemorates the history, people, and culture that make the Commonwealth so special.

 This original documentary covers the history of Morehead State University from 1887 to present day.
 It highlights the historical events and cultural and societal issues that helped shape the campus community.